Diversity Promotion

 Flexible Work System

-Flextime system, Work from home system
+Flextime system, work from home system

-Long Leave System
+Accumulated Leave System

 Annual paid vacation